Nov 20, 2024

 by Lawrence J. Tjan | Oct 24, 2023

-President Donald Trump arrives to speak at a rally in Washington on Jan.
-6, 2021 Photo Source: Jacquelyn Martin / AP file
+Former President Donald Trump speaking at a rally with American flags in the background.
+Photo Source: Jacquelyn Martin / AP file

 In a series of rulings last Friday, October 20, Colorado District Judge Sarah Wallace rejected multiple motions by former President Donald Trump and the Colorado GOP to dismiss a lawsuit aimed at preventing him from appearing on the state's 2024 presidential ballot.
 The lawsuit invokes the 14th Amendment's "insurrectionist ban" and is set for an unprecedented trial later this month.